-Director of Undergraduate Studies, Lecturer and Research Associate, Department of Global Development
+Director of Undergraduate Studies, Professor of the Practice, Department of Global Development

-Sarah Giroux is the director of undergraduate studies, lecturer & research associate in the Department of Global Development at Cornell University.
+Sarah Giroux is the director of undergraduate studies and professor of the practice in the Department of Global Development at Cornell University.
 Her research focuses on the implications of demographic change for development and inequality in the modern world, focusing on sub-Saharan Africa.
 Substantively, her current work documents how fertility declines underway in many African countries impact a variety of development outcomes, including economic growth, education, and inequality.
 Methodologically, her work seeks to leverage the strengths of micro-level data to answer broader macro-level questions, using creative decomposition-based approaches to study social change.

 Beyond analyzing existing secondary data, Dr. Giroux has also co-led several large-scale data collection efforts, including a nationally representative survey on fertility and schooling in Cameroon from 2010-2014.
 She is currently working on a project tracking 5,000 young adults in Yaoundé, Cameroon, as they exit the school system and enter the labor market and adulthood.
 In addition to understanding this transition, she collaborates with national policymakers and a local NGO to develop and pilot innovative human capital building programs that can foster greater resilience and success among these young adults.